ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- cochineal has had its
-day, and that the new color will take its
-place.
-Geese are raised for their feathers

-in Texas.
-One goose ranch in Western
-Texas has overoOO geese, whose feathers
-are plucked every two months, each one
-averageing a ponud and a half a year.
-A species of dwarf cactus, abundant
-in Lower California, is rich in fiber,
-said to be excellent for mattresses.
-It
-is reported that an experimental ma­
-chine, costing only $400, converts the
-raw material into white, elastic fiber
-with great rapidity, and promises to
-reduce the cost and improve the quality
-of such goods very materially.
 The pain caused by the sting of a
 plant or insect is the result of a certain
 amount of acid poison injected into the